-We tried the best catnip toys 2024 - here are 6 that are worth your money
+We tried the best catnip toys – here are 6 that are worth your money

-Megan's cat Chilli playing with the Groovy Fish toy, one of the best catnip toys
+Megan's cat tofu playing with one of the best catnip toys and sitting on a pink and red stripy rug

 (Image credit: Megan Milstead)

-He says: "Because the active chemicals in catnip naturally break down over time, the catnip in any toy won't last forever.
-A refillable toy is a great solution to this because you can just top up the catnip when it seems to lose its potency."
+He says: 'Because the active chemicals in catnip naturally break down over time, the catnip in any toy won't last forever.
+A refillable toy is a great solution to this because you can just top up the catnip when it seems to lose its potency.'

-The best catnip toys 2024
+The best catnip toys

 Photos from testing